bjlkeng/bjlkeng.github.io/source/posts/the-calculus-of-variations.rst

 |h2| Extrema of Functionals |h2e|

-As an exercise this is interesting enough but the real application is when we want to minimize or maximize a functional.
+As an exercise this is interesting enough, but the real application is when we want to minimize or maximize a functional.
 In a similar way to how we find a point that is an extremum of a function, we can also find a function that is an extremum a functional.